 My son’s university assigned this book as a freshman read.
 One day during the summer, I called home and asked him to complete a few chores.
 His response says it all: “I can’t, Mom.
 I’m reading this book and I can’t put it down.”
 Is there any English teacher who can resist this excuse?

 I read the book on my own and then had my students read it.
 Stevenson, founder of the Equal Justice Initiative, shares the central story of Walter McMillian, an African American man on death row for murdering a white woman.
 As he defends and ultimately exonerates McMillian, Stevenson presents information that irrefutably identifies the injustices of our justice system.
 At the same time, Stevenson’s compassion for his clients, his belief that “each of us is more than the worst thing we’ve ever done,” and his commitment to his cause motivate us to not sit idly by.
+Now the book has been made into a movie and there is also a young adult version of it as well.

 3. Rising Out of Hatred by Eli Saslow